-For 30 years we have been responding to the needs of people living in the rural areas of Poland.
+For over 30 years we have been responding to the needs of people living in the rural areas of Poland.
 We are supporting their economic and social activity, and efforts to improve living conditions in the rural regions.
 We prop up cultural development and education, as well as activities focused on development of social care, protection of the natural environment and improvement of the spatial order.

 Every year our microloans help hundreds of small businesses to grow.
 Since the program was launched we have granted nearly 18,000 loans.
 Annually, close to 1,000 students and adults can improve their entrepreneurial skills thanks to the financial education program.